wickett/continuous-delivery-class/README.md

 ## To deploy

-With the provided test fixture, you can ssh into it as root@localhost, password theagileadmin.

-`cd /chef-repo`

-which is where all the cookbooks are.
-Update word-cloud-generator.json to have whatever version number you want to deploy, and then run
+With the provided test fixture, update word-cloud-generator.json to have whatever version number you want to deploy, and then run

-`chef-solo -c solo.rb -j word-cloud-generator.json`
+`ssh root@localhost "cd /chef-repo; chef-solo -c solo.rb -j word-cloud-generator.json"`

-to pull the version of the app specified in word-cloud-generator.json from nexus and install and run it.
+with the password `theagileadmin` to ssh into the fixture and run the chef recipe to pull the version of the app specified in word-cloud-generator.json from nexus and install and run it.
+It should respond to a curl now.

 ## To run integration testing with abao and RAML